Articles of Interest

 Jim McNicholas speaks at AGM 2018

 At the CCoP Annual Meeting on Feb 3rd, 2018 our guest speaker was Jim McNicholas of the Camino Society Ireland.
 Jim spoke about the various routes in Ireland that historically fed into pilgrimage routes in Spain.
 Many Irish pilgrims walked from home to an Irish port and then sailed to Spain, often to A Coruña, and then walked on the last 75km to Santiago.
-Watch his video by clicking here.
+Click Here to watch his video.

 The Camino Podcast by Dave Whitson